-Your January Reading and Interview Assignments: Over January you will be reading Naomi Wolf's book Give Me Liberty.
-On a weekly basis you will post comments to the Canvas Discussion Board in response to this reading.
-You may want to begin reading over break to give yourself extra time.
+Your January Reading and Interview Assignments: Over the break you will be assigned readings from Naomi Wolf's book Give Me Liberty.
+You will also be tasked with interviewing a local resource to shed new light on your topic and bring it closer to home.
 Conferences: during the first three weeks of the semester I will hold conferences to discuss your midyear self-reflection and portfolio.
 Conferences will be held in my office, FO 221.